anymaniax/azahi/docs/src/pages/reference/useInfiniteQuery.md

   - Receives a `QueryFunctionContext` object with the following variables:
     - `queryKey: QueryKey`
     - `pageParam: unknown | undefined`
-  - Must return a promise that will either resolves data or throws an error.
+  - Must return a promise or an observable that will either resolves data or throws an error.
 - `getNextPageParam: (lastPage, allPages) => unknown | undefined`
   - When new data is received for this query, this function receives both the last page of the infinite list of data and the full array of all pages.
   - It should return a **single variable** that will be passed as the last optional parameter to your query function.